Inverse Optimal Control from Incomplete Trajectory Observations: Proposed IOC Approaches

-\begin{proof} Corollary \ref{corollary2.2} is a direct application of Theorem \ref{theorem_rm}, Lemma \ref{lemma1}, Lemma \ref{lemma2} and Lemma \ref{lemma3}. \end{proof}
+\begin{proof} Corollary \ref{corollary2.2} is a direct application of Theorem \ref{theorem_rm}, Lemma \ref{lemma1}, Lemma \ref{lemma2}, and Lemma \ref{lemma3}. {$ $} \end{proof}

-Note that the minimal observation length stated above is the one that satisfies the rank condition as in (\ref{theorem_rm_condition}).
-Obviously, $l_{\min}$ varies subject to the observation starting time, trajectory data and selected features.
-A uniform lower bound, denoted as $l^*_{\min}$, to the minimal observation length can be found using the matrix rank property, which is
+From Corollary \ref{corollary2.2}, we note that starting from time $t$, the minimal required observation length $l_{\min}(t)$ to solve IOC problems is the one satisfying (\ref{minobservations}).
+As we will show later in experiments (Sections \ref{rankdiscussions}, \ref{rankpropertysimulation2}, \ref{observationnoise}, and \ref{irrelevantfeatures}), $l_{\min}(t)$ varies depending on the informativeness of data $\boldsymbol{\xi}_{t:t+l}$ and the selected candidate features.
+Whatever influences $l_{\min}(t)$, one can always find a necessary lower bound of the minimal required observation length due to the size of the recovery matrix, $\boldsymbol{H}(t,l)\in\mathbb{R}^{ml\times(|\mathcal{F}|+n)}$, and matrix rank properties, that is,

-where $\lceil{\cdot}\rceil$ is the ceiling operator.
-Indeed, the observations of length $l^*_{\min}$ are adequate for recovery if the trajectory data is informative enough. (\ref{unifomlb}) also shows that adding additional irrelevant features to the feature set affect the IOC procedure by increasing the minimal observations required for inferring the cost function.
+where $\lceil{\cdot}\rceil$ is the ceiling operation. (\ref{unifomlb}) implies that including additional irrelevant features to $\mathcal{F}$ will require more data in order to successfully solve IOC problems (as shown later in Section \ref{irrelevantfeatures}).

-In practical settings, directly applying Corollary \ref{corollary2.2} will be likely to fail in the presence of data noise, near-optimality of trajectory and computing error.
-Thus we use the following strategies for implementation.
-First, (\ref{minobservations}) can be investigated using the rank index in (\ref{rankindex}) as performed in (\ref{rankcase1}).
-Second, computation of the successful recovery can be transformed into solving the following convex optimization
+In practice, directly applying Corollary \ref{corollary2.2} is challenging in the presence of data noise, near-optimality of trajectory, computing error, etc. Thus we adopt the following strategies for implementation.
+First, (\ref{minobservations}) can be investigated based on the rank index (\ref{rankindex}) by checking (\ref{rankcase1}) (the choice of $\gamma$ will be discussed later in Section \ref{parametersetting}).
+Second, the computation of a successful estimate can be implemented by solving the following constrained optimization { } subject to

-where $\norm{\cdot}$ is the $l_2$ norm operator, and $\bar{\boldsymbol{H}}$ is the normalized recovery matrix (see (\ref{Hnorm})).
-Here, to avoid trivial solutions, we add the following constraint to the above optimization:
+where $\norm{\cdot}$ denotes the $l_2$ norm and $\bar{\boldsymbol{H}}$ is the normalized recovery matrix (see (\ref{Hnorm})).
+Here, to avoid trivial solutions, we add the constraint (\ref{compute_aug_cost2}) to normalize the weight estimate to have sum of one, as used in \citep{englert2017inverse}.